carlosloureda/zoom-mentor-meeting-uploader/README.md

 **7. Fill google forms**

 Will fill the first 4 fields of the form: _mentor_email_, _recording_date_, _link_to_video_, _student_email_

+I made a little video to explain how it works on [Youtube](https://youtu.be/to_vQ0ZzSlw)

 ## KNOWN ISSUES